hackclub/hackclub/playbook/workshops/remote_control/README.md

 ##### Adding an id to the button

-Then we need to give this button some id so we can refer to it by it's id in the JavaScript.
+Then we need to give this button some id so we can refer to it by its id in the JavaScript.

 ```html